Create a simple, rustic farmhouse Pumpkin Banner perfect for Autumn using buffalo check burlap and a free template!

 - Pen/pencil for tracing

 Step One: Print out the free template and cut it out.
-(Template is located at the end of this post in blue).
 Use the template to cut pumpkins from the orange felt.
 Make as many pumpkins as you want!

 Step Two: Use the felt pumpkin shapes to cut the burlap.
 The burlap will be layered over the felt.
 I lined up the buffalo check burlap so a square was centered on each pumpkin but tried to keep each pumpkin a little different.
 Since I knew these pumpkins would be hanging side-by-side, I made sure the rows were all hitting the pumpkins at the same spot.